 Plant-based protein has an incomplete amino acid profile.
 In other words, vegan protein doesn’t have all the amino acids your body needs to thrive and build muscle.
 As a result,

 It is very unlikely!
 Even though meal replacement shakes can be a helpful addition to your dietary tool belt, they aren’t meant to be used as an exclusive source of nutrients.
-I always recommend trying to get all the minerals, vitamins and other micronutrients you need from real food.
+I always recommend trying to get all the essential vitamins, minerals and other micronutrients you need from real food.

 Losing weight is a byproduct of a healthy dietary lifestyle, which may include (but doesn’t require) meal replacement shakes.
 If you’re having trouble shedding unwanted pounds, consider addressing these common weight loss problems.